Insuring and shipping a luxury watch: Complete guide 2026

 minutes of reading

-Watch Parcel Insurance
+Watch Shipping Insurance

-€800 million.
-That's the annual volume of watch transactions on Chrono24 for professional sellers alone—not counting WeWatches, Wristcheck, eBay, or Catawiki.
-The online watch market has exploded in recent years, driven by individuals reselling inherited pieces as well as professional dealers who do this as their main business.
+800 million euros.
+That is the annual volume of watch transactions on Chrono24 among professional sellers alone—not including WeWatches, Wristcheck, eBay, and Catawiki.
+The online watch market has exploded in recent years, driven by private individuals selling inherited timepieces as well as professional dealers for whom this is their primary business.

-But behind this growth lies a reality that very few sellers are aware of: most insurance solutions are not suitable for valuable watches.
-Carriers cap coverage at €2,500, often exclude jewelry and watches from their terms and conditions, and compensate based on weight—never on actual value.
+But behind this growth lies a reality that very few sellers are aware of: most insurance solutions are not suited for valuable watches.
+Carriers cap coverage at €5,000 (or slightly more), often exclude jewelry and watches in their terms and conditions, and compensate based on weight, rarely on actual value.
 Platforms protect the buyer, never the seller.
-What about home insurance?
-It generally does not cover losses in transit.
+And what about home insurance?
+It generally does not cover claims resulting from shipping.

-This guide will help you understand these risks, identify solutions that are truly suited to the watch market, and ship your watches safely—whether it's a €15,000 Rolex, a vintage watch without a receipt worth €8,000, or a batch of several pieces in a single shipment.
+This guide helps you understand these risks, identify solutions that are truly tailored to the watch market, and ship your watches safely—whether it’s a €15,000 Rolex, an €8,000 vintage watch without a receipt, or a batch of several watches in a single shipment.

-Why a watch requires specific parcel insurance
+Why a watch requires specific shipping insurance

 The discrepancy between weight and value

-• 25% of watches sold online are worth more than €10,000.
+• 25% of watches sold online are priced at over €10,000

 Seller Protection Level by Marketplace